imanghafoori1/laravel-MasterPass/README.md

 Here the `$user` variable is referring to the user which the credentials relates to.

-### Not every body should be allowed use master password:
+### Not every body should be allowed to use master password:

-To be really secure and sleep better at night, You may only allow admin users with special privileges to use the master password:
+To be really secure and sleep better at night, You may only allow admin users with special privileges to use the master password.

-That way, first they have to login in to their own accounts and then use master password to to login into someone else's account.
+That way, they have to login in to their own accounts first and only then use master password to to login into someone else's account.

 ```php